Make a difference in the lives of DC students and in the civic life of DC and our country.

 It starts with the small interactions and “civic conversations” that our volunteer canvassing teams have with the people they meet.
 It continues with the bonds that develop between volunteer tutor-mentors and their students.

-There are three ways you can get involved, (we require all participants to meet our qualifications):
+There are four ways you can get involved:

 - Volunteer Canvassing.
 We especially need help with canvassing at farmers’ markets, grocery stores, festivals and public events where people who are potential tutors and mentors can be signed up.
 Our goal is to build teams of 3-8 people who could help out on a regular basis (weekly, every other week, or monthly) but even your one-time help is greatly appreciated.

-- Intern with us.
+- Intern with us during the school year for the fall or spring semester or (our preference) for the full academic year.
 We are looking for interns to work between 10 and 15 hours to help with communications, social media and marketing; graphic design, video, and photography; social science research; volunteer recruitment; project management; and special event management and promotion.